-Contraventions of the Private Training Regulation (PT) Provision contravened Amount of Administrative Penalty (CAD Dollars) per contravention Institution engages in advertising, or makes a representation, that exerts undue pressure on a person to enroll in a program of instruction Failure to comply with prescribed standards concerning qualification of instructional staff 1,000 1,000 Failure to comply with prescribed standards concerning qualification of instructional staff 1,000 Failure to notify the registrar of a change of control at least seven days before implementing the change 1,000 Failure to provide work experience programs that are compliant with prescribed standards 1,000 Institution enrolls an international student in a program in which 50% or more of the hours of instruction (excluding work experience) are provided through distance education.
-1,000 Failure to ensure that a student enrolment contract is for a term not longer than 12 months 1,000 Failure to adhere to the prescribed fee and tuition refund payment compliance standards 1,000 Failure to provide work experience programs that are compliant with prescribed standards 1,000 Failure to establish a compliant written tuition refund policy 750 Failure to enter into a compliant, written student enrolment contract with each student (except for employer funded programs) 750 Failure to provide a copy of signed enrolment contract to a student 750
+Contraventions of the Private Training Regulation (PT) Provision contravened Amount of Administrative Penalty (CAD Dollars) per contravention Institution engages in advertising, or makes a representation, that exerts undue pressure on a person to enroll in a program of instruction 1,000 Failure to comply with prescribed standards concerning qualification of instructional staff 1,000 Failure to provide work experience programs that are compliant with prescribed standards 1,000 Institution enrolls an international student in a program in which 50% or more of the hours of instruction (excluding work experience) are provided through distance education.
+1,000 Failure to ensure that a student enrolment contract is for a term not longer than 12 months 1,000 Failure to adhere to the prescribed fee and tuition refund payment compliance standards 1,000 Failure to establish a compliant written tuition refund policy 750 Failure to enter into a compliant, written student enrolment contract with each student (except for employer funded programs) 750 Failure to provide a copy of signed enrolment contract to a student 750 Receiving tuition prior to either posting the tuition refund policy of the institution on the website of the institution, or providing the student with a copy of the tuition refund policy 750 Failure to provide the information and records required for financial statements 500

-Charging application, assessment or letter of acceptance fees that exceed the prescribed limits 750 Receiving tuition prior to either posting the tuition refund policy of the institution on the website of the institution, or providing the student with a copy of the tuition refund policy 750 Failure to provide the information and records required for financial statements 500 Failure of keep a current student record for each student enrolled in an approved program 250 500 Failure to provide a written evaluation to students on a regular basis and at least once before 30% of the hours of instruction of the program have been provided (if the program has more than 40 hours of instruction) 500 Failure to comply with the credentials compliance standards 500 Failure to provide the information and records required for the student data report 500 Failure to provide the additional information and records required for the student data report for a designated/interim designated institution 500 Failure to conduct a written performance evaluation every two years for every instructor at a designated/interim designated institution 250 Failure to retain student records in accordance with prescribed standards 250 Failure to adhere to the prescribed standards for student record archiving 250 Failure to comply with student attendance compliance standards 250 Failure to post information on website 250

-Failure to post inspection notice on website 250 Failure to post dispute resolution process on website 250 Failure to post sexual misconduct policy on website 250 Failure to post student statement of rights in prominent place 250
+Failure of keep a current student record for each student enrolled in an approved program 500 Failure to provide a written evaluation to students on a regular basis and at least once before 30% of the hours of instruction of the program have been provided (if the program has more than 40 hours of instruction) 500 Failure to comply with the credentials compliance standards 500 Failure to provide the information and records required for the student data report 500 Failure to conduct a written performance evaluation every two years for every instructor at a designated/interim designated institution 250 Failure to retain student records in accordance with prescribed standards 250 Failure to adhere to the prescribed standards for student record archiving 250 Failure to comply with student attendance compliance standards 250 Failure to post information on website 250 Failure to post inspection notice on website 250 Failure to post dispute resolution process on website 250 Failure to post sexual misconduct policy on website 250 Failure to post student statement of rights in prominent place 250

-Continuing Contraventions:

-If a contravention continues for, or occurs on, two or more consecutive days, separate administrative penalties, each not exceeding the administrative penalty for the contravention, may be imposed for each day the contravention continues.
+Continuing Contraventions: If a contravention continues for, or occurs on, two or more consecutive days, separate administrative penalties, each not exceeding the administrative penalty for the contravention, may be imposed for each day the contravention continues.